 MOM now assesses renewals with the same level of detail as new applications.
 Salary progression, company track record, and ongoing compliance with local employment policies are all reviewed at the renewal stage.

-To see how this works in real life, read our case study covering how we navigated a client’s Employment Pass renewal lapse and turned a renewal rejection into an approval.
+To see how this works in practice, read our case study on how we navigated an Employment Pass renewal lapse and successfully addressed the renewal rejection.

 For deeper insights into the policies shaping Employment Pass approvals and Singapore’s talent strategy in 2025–2026, read our Singapore Immigration Trends 2025–2026 Report.